niclaslindstedt/ninjadog-base/README.md

 ninjakatt
 ```

+# Restarting

+Simply press CTRL+C and start ninjakatt again if you're running it through a command prompt.

+If you are running ninjakatt as a service, you need to open the Task Manager, go to the Services tab, and right-click `ninjakatt.exe` and choose *Restart*.

 # Installing service

-To install Ninjakatt as a service, run:
+To install ninjakatt as a service, run:

 ```
 ninjakatt service install